 For quantitative research fields that do not draw conclusions based on inferential statistical analyses (including many physical sciences), authors should ensure that their Stage 1 submissions plan to obtain a sufficient strength of evidence to draw a clear conclusion (e.g. to confirm/disconfirm a hypothesis), at a threshold considered rigorous within the field.
 The same general expectation applies to qualitative research areas.
 Reviewers and recommenders will assess on a case-by-case basis whether the strength of evidence likely to arise from the study is sufficient to meet criterion 1C.

 For quantitative sciences that do employ inferential statistics, the specific requirements differ depending on the analytic methods.
 Studies involving Neyman-Pearson inference should include a priori statistical power analysis, with estimated effect sizes justified with reference to the existing literature or theory.
 Since publication bias overinflates published estimates of effect size, power analysis should be based on the lowest available or meaningful estimate of the effect size.
 In the case of highly uncertain effect sizes, a variable sample size and interim data analysis can be undertaken but with inspection points stated in advance, appropriate Type I error correction for ‘peeking’ employed, and a final stopping rule for data collection outlined.
 A range of freely available general tools are available for implementing power analysis, including G*Power, ANOVAPower (article, Shiny App, source code on Github), and PANGEA, as well as specialised tools for estimating power using particular methods, such as the SIMR package for linear mixed models, and a method for writing your own power analyses (McElreath 2020).

 PCI RR recommends that authors who intend to test directly for invariance between conditions (i.e. evidence of absence) should consider using frequentist equivalence testing or Bayesian analyses.
 For studies involving analyses with Bayes factors, the predictions of the theory must be specified so that a Bayes factor can be calculated.
 Authors should indicate what distribution will be used to represent the predictions of the theory and how its parameters will be specified.
-For example, will you use a uniform distribution up to some specified maximum, or a normal/half-normal distribution to represent a likely effect size, or a JZS/Cauchy distribution with a specified scaling constant?
+For example, will the authors use a uniform distribution up to some specified maximum, or a normal/half-normal distribution to represent a likely effect size, or a JZS/Cauchy distribution with a specified scaling constant?
 For inference by Bayes factors, authors should aim to obtain a strength of evidence that is likely to be useful to readers (e.g., that a Bayes factor of a particular magnitude will be suitably convincing for the hypothesis in question).
 If the stopping rule is dependent on the Bayes factor, authors should indicate a maximum feasible sample size after which sampling will stop, regardless of the Bayes factor.
 In this case, reviewers should judge whether the maximum possible sample size is sufficiently large that an inconclusive Bayes factor at that sample size would nevertheless provide an important message for the field.

-For further advice on Bayes factors or Bayesian sampling methods, authors are encouraged to consult this key article by Schönbrodt and Wagenmakers on Bayes Factor Design Analysis.
+For further advice on Bayes factors or Bayesian sampling methods, we recommend that authors and reviewers consult this key article by Schönbrodt and Wagenmakers on Bayes Factor Design Analysis.
 These two articles by PCI RR Managing Board member Zoltan Dienes (here and here) also provide practical advice for specifying theoretically relevant effect sizes for statistical hypothesis testing.

-Although PCI RR sets no minimum requirement for statistical power, Bayes factors, or the precision of parameter estimates, authors should note that submissions that are judged to fall short of sufficient rigour in these areas are likely to be rejected under criterion 1C.
-Furthermore, authors intending to have their RR automatically accepted by a PCI RR-friendly journal should ensure that the evidential standard in their submission meets the minimum requirement of their preferred journal (e.g. in terms of power, alpha, Bayes factors, or any other conditions).
+Although PCI RR sets no minimum requirement for statistical power, Bayes factors, or the precision of parameter estimates, submissions that reviewers judge to fall short of sufficient rigour in these areas are likely to be rejected under criterion 1C.
+Furthermore, PCI RR advises authors intending to have their RR automatically accepted by a PCI RR-friendly journal to ensure that the evidential standard in their submission meets the minimum requirement of their preferred journal (e.g. in terms of power, alpha, Bayes factors, or any other conditions).
 All such conditions can be found in the current list of journal adopters.
-Authors should note that the planned strength of evidence required for acceptance at a PCI RR-friendly journal may be stricter than that required by the PCI RR platform.
-Note that these requirements apply strictly to a priori planning – the clarity of evidence actually obtained and reported at Stage 2 is irrelevant both to the final recommendation and to the automatic acceptance of recommended submissions by PCI RR-friendly journals.
+Reviewers need not take into account journal requirements when assessing submissions – all that matters for the review process is that the submission meets the requirements set by PCI RR.
+Finally, we note that these requirements apply strictly to a priori planning – the clarity of evidence actually obtained and reported at Stage 2 is irrelevant both to the final recommendation and to the automatic acceptance of recommended submissions by PCI RR-friendly journals.